Pratikshinde55/Jenkins-pipeline-ways/README.md

   - agent : It is about on which node we want to run stage/job or pipeline, By Using "label" we specify that on which node we want execute pipeline.

+Jenkinsfile :

+It is Standard name of the file in which pipeline as code store.